 How To Use ArchLinux’s Pacman Package Manager In Other Unix-like OSs

-Pacapt is actually a wrapper script for different package managers such as YUM, DNF, APT, Zypper and many.
-Using Pacapt, you can use Pacman as the way you use it under Arch Linux to install, update, upgrade, remove software in other Unix-like operating systems.
+Pacapt is actually a wrapper script for different package managers such as YUM, DNF, APT, and Zypper etc. Using Pacapt, you can use the pacman commands as the way you use it under Arch Linux to install, update, upgrade, remove packages in other Unix-like operating systems.
 That said, you don’t need to remember various commands/options of different OSs.
 Pacapt brings most-commonly used Pacman commands to many other Unix-like operating systems.
 Please be mindful that not all options of the native package manager are ported.
 Pacapt tool only provides a very basic interface to search, install, remove packages, and/or update the system.

 Pacapt currently supports the following package managers:

 - pacman by Arch Linux, ArchBang, Manjaro, etc.

 - zypper by OpenSUSE

 - cave by Exherbo Linux

 - pkg_tools by OpenBSD